Vinton to consider second community development grant

 In other business:

--During Thursday's meeting the was a public hearing for a proposed outdoor trail that would be located along the southern edge of the community.
+-During Thursday’s meeting there was a public hearing for a proposed outdoor trail that would be located along the southern edge of the community.

-Matt Boggess, Vinton Parks and Recreation Department Director, shared that with the hearing completed, the VPRD would now be able to go out bids on the project.
+Matt Boggess, Vinton Parks and Recreation Department Director, shared that with the hearing completed, the VPRD would now be able to get bids on the project.

 “The architects with Shive Hattery believe that the project will take approximately four to five months to complete,” Boggess stated.
 The project should be completed by fall of 2021.

-Funding for the project is part of the sale of General Obligation bonds planned for later in this summer.
-"We will be looking for bids for the project later this summer.
+Funding for the project is part of the sale of General Obligation bonds planned for later in the summer.
+“We will be looking for bids for the project later this summer.

 “Potentially work could get started yet this year,” Boggess said.

-- Librarian Virginia Holsten was presented at the meeting and introduced Janette McMahon to the council.
+- Librarian Virginia Holsten was present at the meeting and introduced Janette McMahon to the council.
 Holsten is retiring and her final day at the library will be June 23.

 McMahon has been hired as the librarian to fill the position.